Announcement of Requirements and Registration for the

 NIBIB is conducting this Challenge under the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science (COMPETES) Reauthorization Act of 2010, as amended [15 U.S.C. § 3719].

 The general purpose of NIBIB is the conduct and support of research, training, the dissemination of health information, and other programs with respect to biomedical imaging, biomedical engineering, and associated technologies and modalities with biomedical applications.
-NIBIB is conducting this challenge under the America Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science (COMPETES) Reauthorization Act of 2010, 15 U.S.C.
-3719.
 In line with these authorities, by challenging undergraduate students to identify unmet clinical needs and develop innovative solutions for them, NIBIB targets the education of biomedical engineers who have the background, skills, and confidence to make outstanding contributions to biomedical technologies.
 Engaging undergraduate students to work in teams to design, build and debug solutions to real-world problems/needs in healthcare not only prepares them to function effectively in their future work environment, but also yields novel, innovative biomedical tools that can transform healthcare.

 Amount of the Prize:

 The 1st (“The Steve H. Krosnick Prize”), 2nd, and 3rd place prizes will be $20,000, $15,000, and $10,000, respectively.
-Five honorable mentions will be selected to receive $1,000 each.
+Up to five honorable mentions will be selected to receive $1,000 each.
 Above prizes have no restriction on the topic of the healthcare technology solution being proposed.
-In addition, three categorical prizes will be offered:
+In addition, four categorical prizes will be offered:

-- The HIV/AIDS Prize for $15,000 awarded to the strongest entry developing engineering-based/technological solutions to current HIV/AIDS prevention and/or health care problems; and
+- The HIV/AIDS Prize for $15,000 awarded to the most meritorious entry developing engineering-based/technological solutions to current HIV/AIDS prevention and/or health care needs.

-For each winning team, contributions of all team members will be recognized in announcements, plaques or certificates, and the monetary prize will be distributed equally among the prize-eligible Student Team members, i.e., students who are either citizens or permanent residents of the United States.
-Each prize-eligible member of the winning Student Teams must provide his/her bank information to enable electronic transfer of funds.
+For each winning team, contributions of all team members will be recognized in announcements, plaques or certificates, and the monetary prize will be distributed equally among the cash-prize-eligible Student Team members, i.e., undergraduate students who are either citizens or permanent residents of the United States.
+Each cash-prize-eligible member of the winning Student Teams must provide his/her bank information to enable electronic transfer of funds.

-Winning Student Teams will be honored at the NIBIB DEBUT Award Ceremony during the 2021 Annual Meeting of the Biomedical Engineering Society (BMES) in Orlando, Florida in October 2021.
+Winning Student Teams will be honored at the DEBUT Award Ceremony during the 2022 Annual Meeting of the Biomedical Engineering Society (BMES) in San Antonio, Texas in October 2022.
 Updated information on the BMES annual meeting can be found at https://www.bmes.org/annualmeeting.
 NIBIB will not provide financial support for winning Student Teams or Honorable Mention awardees to attend the award ceremony.
 However, they are welcome and encouraged to attend the award ceremony or designate a representative to attend on their behalf.

-NIBIB will award up to $95,000 to the Challenge winner(s).
+NIBIB will award up to a total of $110,000 to the Challenge winner(s).
 VentureWell has indicated its intent to also award up to $20,000 to the Challenge winner(s).
 If VentureWell fails to pay any portion of the monetary prize it has indicated it intends to pay, NIH/NIBIB does not have the legal authority to pay the amount on their behalf.
 For more information, please contact VentureWell.

 Award Approving Official: